100 Notable alumni of

 -

 Sonia Maria Sotomayor is an American lawyer and jurist who serves as an associate justice of the Supreme Court of the United States.
 She was nominated by President Barack Obama on May 26, 2009, and has served since August 8, 2009.
-She is the third woman, the first Hispanic, and the first Latina to serve on the Supreme Court.
+She is the first Hispanic justice and the third woman U.S. Supreme Court justice.

 -